-The study showed that carbon dioxide, nitrous oxide, and sulfur dioxide emissions decreased statewide between 2010 and 2021.
+The study showed that carbon dioxide, nitrogen oxides, and sulfur dioxide emissions decreased statewide between 2010 and 2021.
 But the drop was uneven.

-Annual nitrous oxide and sulfur dioxide emissions in marginalized communities fell by a third of what well-off communities experienced.
+Annual emissions of nitrogen oxides and sulfur dioxide in marginalized communities fell by a third of what well-off communities experienced.
 Surprisingly, statewide primary PM2.5 emissions increased even as more cars went electric.
 (Heavier EVs causing more tire and road wear contribute to PM2.5.)
 Still, wealthy neighborhoods were more likely to see decreases or stagnation of PM2.5 rather than increases.

 Sociologist Manuel Pastor at the University of Southern California in Los Angeles, who did not participate in the research, called the work “well done.”
 He praised the mixture of modeling and varied energy sources.